 For many people, the money they have saved for retirement is their largest single asset, perhaps rivaled only by the equity in their homes.
-During divorce, it is essential that you receive your fair share of that money.
+During a divorce, it is essential that you receive your fair share of that money.

 At Shapiro Family Law, we have extensive experience in matters relating to the division of retirement assets.
 Our attorneys understand the many complex aspects of this process and work diligently to protect the retirement assets of our clients.